 Students with disabilities who earn a standard diploma and do not defer are NOT eligible for any further services from the school district.

+Considering deferral of the standard diploma is particularly relevant for students with significant cognitive disabilities.
 While in deferment status, students may have flexible scheduling.
 For example, they may not be going to school every day, or they may have a shorter daily schedule.
-Student attendance is expected however, students may request their diploma during the deferment time period and exit high school.
+Student attendance is expected.
+Students may request their diploma during the deferment time period and exit high school.